 The Spire 2 features the same outsole as before.
 No changes have been made to the blown rubber outsole, so expect

 the same degree of traction as before.
 Reviewers had no complaints about this portion of the shoe.
 The outsole lacks flexibility, which translates to the rest of the shoe, but this lack of flexibility didn't seem to other too many reviewers.

 This second update features the same midsole material.
 You'll find QU!KFOAM for cushioning.
 It's both plush and super responsive.
 In this version, the cushioning is a tad bit firmer, which helps make the shoe feel more supportive.
 At the rear of the shoe, this change is more noticeable.
 The slight increase in firmness, though, doesn't mean the shoe is unpleasant to run in.
 In fact, the Spire 2 is still soft underfoot, which reviewers liked.
 It just has a bit more zip during takeoff.
 Reviewers did feel that the cushioning was a bit stiff and lacking in flexibility but liked the super supportive base this provided.
 Reviewers also mentioned the great feel of the highly-cushioned forefoot areas.
 Forefoot runners will definitely appreciate this feature.
 Reviewers also pointed out that the cushioning was incredibly durable.
-It didn't lose its zip after many training
+It didn't lose its zip after many training runs.

 The upper is the portion most changed since the first version of the Spire.
 A new double-layer mesh covers the upper and it's more breathable than ever before.
 Inside the shoe, there's a standard QU!FOAM insole.
 Reviewers liked the fit of the upper and appreciated the generous application of mesh material for ventilation.
 A roomier forefoot design also helps with breathability and comfort.